 John Brooks – 7

-Was the leader and calm head this inexperienced side.
+Brooks was the leader and calm head this inexperienced side.
 Cleared just about every ball and was a arial on set pieces.
-Was unlucky to cause the penalty, although Fabinho was clever to make the most of zero contact from Brooks and Trapp.
+Was unlucky to cause the penalty, although Fabinho was clever to make the most of zero contact from Brooks and Wil Trapp.
 Became less of a factor in the second half because of Matt Miazga’s coming to life.
 He had no problems next to Miazga though, making this partnership look very promising for the future.

 Antonee Robinson – 5